-Low-fat sausage gravy and biscuits.
-Yep, the classic breakfast comfort food can become a regular without by-pass surgery.
-One biscuit (two halves) plus sausage gravy goes from 540 calories with 34 grams of fat to 226 with 3 grams of fat.
-Amazing.
+Biscuits and Gravy are a class comfort food.
+But now, with this low-fat sausage gravy and biscuits, you can enjoy your favorite without by-pass surgery.
+One biscuit (two halves) plus sausage gravy goes from 540 calories with 34 grams of fat to 213 (60% lower) with 3 grams of fat (over 90% lower)—amazing.

-I started with my no fat biscuits, added some sausage gravy with turkey sausage and nonfat milk.
-For the gravy, I used the slurry method instead of a roux, and I used a Pioneer Woman recipe as the model for spicing but otherwise unrecognizable.
+I started with my low fat biscuits, added some sausage gravy with turkey sausage and nonfat milk.
+For the gravy, I used the slurry method instead of a roux, and I used a Pioneer Woman recipe as the model for spicing but otherwise, her recipe is unrecognizable here.

 All the fat the could be eliminated was cut out.
 I used a slurry gravy method that does not require the fat needed for a roux gravy method.
 See How To Make Gravy at Home for more information on this method.

 The exact nutrition values depend entirely on the ingredients you choose.
 Different brands may have different nutritional values and they may change their product over time.